mintpepper95/KnowledgeIsPower/Atlassian.md

-Browser coding interview - build a navigation tree
-UI coding question: print a navigation menu with categories and children using your framework of choice.
-You will need a recursive solution.
-How would you highlight only the "active" item and expand only the path that contains the active item.

-Javascript coding interview - build a feature flag library

 Highly relevant:
 System design interview - basically the active sprint view of JIRA A bit of wait here because they need to match you with a team that needs someone that matches your skill level and interests